reach-sh/humble-sdk/docs/METHODS.md

     // When set to true, this means one of the pool tokens is a network token (e.g. "ALGO"
     // or "ETH").
 The correct value is required for fetching the pool data.
     n2nn: boolean;
+    // Address of the pool you want to fetch
+    poolAddress: string | number
 };
 ```